-Some Interesting and informative links:
+Some Interesting and informative links and articles:

 We think you'll enjoy this.

 We recently came across an article from the Washington Post that says so much about why a good camp gives a great advantage to a child.

 Please copy it to your list of parents and add it to your social media with the Camp Kahdalea and Camp Chosatonga names attached.

 Here is an article regarding Kahdalea from a writer at summer camp guru.
 Insightful.

 This was recently sent to us.
 Please enjoy.

 Insights to Shelter Building (Important for camping out.):